Zoulou95/Projet-Info4-CY-MI5A/README.md

 ### On Debian (or similar Linux distributions):
 1. Ensure PHP is installed.
 You can install PHP by running: `sudo apt update` and `sudo apt install php`

-2. Navigate to the project folder in the terminal.
+2. Navigate in the project folder in the terminal (same directory as `index.php`).

 3. Start the PHP built-in server with the command: `php -S localhost:8000`